-A 10-year-old Christian girl, Faryal Bhatti, has had to go into hiding with her single mother after she misplaced a dot on her Urdu-language spelling test
+A 10-year-old Christian girl, Faryal Bhatti, has had to go into hiding with her single mother after she misplaced a dot on her Urdu-language spelling test.

 Faryal was a fifth grader at Sir Syed Girls High School at the Pakistan Ordinance Factory Colony in Havelian.
-She is now accused of blasphemy under Pakistan's religious laws after she incorrectly placed a dot in the word naat, meaning a poem written in praise of the Prophet Mohammed
+She is now accused of blasphemy under Pakistan's religious laws after she incorrectly placed a dot in the word naat, meaning a against the mother and daughter."